erdivartanovich/tryout-02/README.md

 3. Run the server using `npm start`

 **Client**
-1. access the client directory by using `cd ./reactjs/todo-app`
+1. Access the client directory by using `cd ./reactjs/todo-app`
 2. If this is your first time run, execute `yarn install`
 3. Run the client by run `yarn start` it will open new browser to display the app
 4. To add new task you can type the task description in the input box